 - couple pinches fresh ground black pepper

-- 2 Tablespoons olive oil, canola oil, or vegetable oil for frying
+- 2 Tablespoons olive oil (or avocado oil or vegetable oil)

-- Make the yogurt dip by whisking all of the yogurt sauce ingredients together except for the salt.
+- Make the yogurt dip: Whisk all of the yogurt sauce ingredients together except for the salt.
 Taste, then add salt to your taste.
 Cover and refrigerate until ready to serve.

 - Make the fritters: Mix all of the fritter ingredients together in a large bowl.
 Set in the refrigerator, uncovered, as you heat the oil.